markotofu/ImageCryptography/README.md

 - Do NOT commit .venv to git.
 It is ignored by .gitignore.
 - If you add new dependencies, run: pip freeze > requirements.txt
 - CURRENT CODE IS RUNNING IN PYTHON 3.14; this is my first project using python so be wary for bugs and stuff!
+- Code limitations - no usage of capital letters
 In order to